Overview of Cognitive Behavior Therapy Tracks

 • To prepare psychologists who can produce new scientific findings that will contribute to the literature.
 All interns will have the opportunity to participate in the broad range of basic and applied research conducted at the Institute of Living, including psychotherapy research, pharmacotherapy clinical trials, neuroimaging research, and more.

-While internship is meant to be primarily a year of clinical training, ample research opportunities are available at the ADC for interns who are interested in contributing to research.
-The ADC is an active research center with many active research studies at any given time, as well as archival data available for analyses.
-Intern opportunities for research include assisting with data collection of ongoing research projects, publishing and reviewing peer reviewed journal articles, and contributing to development of new research projects or program development.
-Interns with interest in research during the training year may be granted protected research time (up to 4 hours per week).
+While an internship is meant to be primarily a year of clinical training, ample research opportunities are available at the ADC for interns who are interested in contributing to research.
+The ADC is an active research center with many active research studies at any given time, as well as archival data available for analysis.
+Intern opportunities for research include assisting with data collection of ongoing research projects, publishing and reviewing peer-reviewed journal articles, and contributing to the development of new research projects or program development.
+Interns with an interest in research during the training year may be granted protected research time (up to 4 hours per week).

 Core Training Rotations